paulbricman/secondbrain/_notes/_buffer.md

 fitt's law for saccades and concepts in manifold swipe gestures might make typing more based on visual, spatial motion learning stages from cognitive to associative to automatic

+Behave
+Allocentric perspective avoids biases?
+Link to egocentric perspective Autonomy, reduction, and the various configurations in philosophy of science (esp for the mind) Categorical perception has a blindspot for nuance